 Being an anxious mom was easy for me.
 I had been an anxious child.
 I had been an anxious teen.
 It seemed only natural that I would be an anxious mom.
 But now I not only had myself to worry about.
 I had a small, bundle of love to protect.

-For more articles on toddler parenting follow Anxious Toddlers parenting board:
+For more articles on parenting follow AT Parenting Survival on Pinterest.

 Books on parent anxiety on Amazon: